d-hagen/TM_project/README.md

 * age range 13 -47
 * csv file -> (age and text extraction through column index(like in assignment3))
 * further info: Gender, Topic/Occupation ,Sign , Date

-Pan 2016 data set:

-* Tweets from 2016
-* Info : Age , Gender ,Date
-* Will need to be downloaded (have to wait for access)
-* .xml file

 #### Milestones